Water Shut Off Valve Replacement Cost Guide

 Cost Analysis

-• Pros: Metal seated ball valves are more durable and have a longer lifespan, potentially saving money in the long run.
+• Pros: Metal seated ball valves are more durable and have a longer lifespan, which can save you money over time.

-• Cons: Initial costs for metal seated ball valves may be higher than other options, but they offer greater reliability over time.
+• Cons: The initial cost of metal seated ball valves might be higher than other options, but their reliability can offset this in the long run.

 Maintenance Considerations